e-kwsm/psi4/doc/sphinxman/source/external.rst

         psi4_io.set_default_path(scratch_dir + '/')

 Individual files can be sent to specific locations.
-For example, file 12 contains information about the internal coordiantes of a geometry optimization.
+For example, file 12 contains information about the internal coordinates of a geometry optimization.
 The user may want to retain this in the working directory (*i.e.*, where |PSIfour| was launched from) to analyze the optimization.
 This is accomplished by the commands below::